soywod/keepeye.vim/README.md

 ## Introduction

-KeepEye is a vim plugin that invites you to do a break after a huge coding session.
+KeepEye is a vim plugin that invites you to take a break after a huge coding session.

-By default, it will notify you after 1h, with the message at the middle of your status line: `SAVE YOUR EYES, DO A BREAK`.
+By default, it will notify you after 1h, with the message at the middle of your status line: `SAVE YOUR EYES, TAKE A BREAK`.

 ## Installation